loicgelle/article-calculations/article.md

 Let's get started!

-## The Spreadsheet
+## The Example Spreadsheet

-Let's first take a look at the spreadsheet we were given.
+Let's describe the example spreadsheet.
 It aims at forecasting the month-by-month evolution of a set of parameters - temperature, species distribution, air quality,... - in an ecological niche depending on given the initial state of the environment and some calculation parameters.
-This evolution can be calculated according to a model that describes the interation between the different species and their environment.
+This evolution can be calculated according to a model that describes the interation between the different species and between the species and their environment.

-Basically, we can identify two areas in the spreadsheet: an area where we can specify the calculation parameters, and the resulting data table that has a fixed number of columns to compute and a number of lines that depends on the calculation duration.
+Basically, we can identify two areas in the spreadsheet: an area where we can specify the calculation parameters, and the resulting data table that has a fixed number of columns to compute - the parameters that we want to compute - and a number of lines that depends on the forecast duration.

 ## Understand the Logic